 Our Weapon Against the Coronavirus: PRAYER

-As I read more comments, I realized that a miracle was taking place in front of me.
-The Holy Spirit was miraculously awakening Christians everywhere to the simple fact that we are not at the mercy of this epidemic.
+The simple fact is we are not at the mercy of this pandemic.
 We have a tremendous weapon in our arsenal, and it is PRAYER.

 Individual and Corporate Prayer: